 Oftentimes, behavioral health issues are accompanied by other medical comorbidities.
 Our behavioral health service is located within Fatima Hospital, which means medical care is immediately available as needed.

-The adult behavioral health service consists of 30 beds and around-the-clock care for individuals in need.
+The Inpatient Behavioral Health Services include treatment for adult acute psychiatric care as well as Geriatric Psychiatry.
+Services are available around the clock for people in need.
 Our goal is to help people through acute issues and get them back on the road to recovery.

 Working as a team, our multi-disciplinary experts will design an individualized program around your needs.
 These professionals include a board-certified psychiatrist, nurse practitioners, licensed social workers, occupational and recreational therapists, clinical interns and community professionals who share their expertise in meditative practice, NA, AA, coping skills, etc. in an effort to most fully serve our patients.